Choose your settings

 3. Contingency fund: Does it meet regulatory requirements?

-• Does the property you’re interested in already adhere to this practice?
+• Does the condo syndicate for the building you’re interested in already do this type of review?

-• What work has been done recently and, according to the maintenance log, what projects are pending?
+• What work has been done recently and what’s to come based on the maintenance log?

-• Is the contingency fund able to cover the costs, or could you have to pay a special contribution?
+• Is the contingency fund enough to cover the costs, or will a special assessment be necessary?

 Surround yourself with professionals